-On Wednesday everning, we went to the Museu Nacional d’Art de Catalunya.
-I had already been there on Sunday of the same week but this time I saw the art differently than I did on Sunday.
-Art has never been explored in my family.
+On Wednesday evening, we went to the Museu Nacional d’Art de Catalunya.
+I had already been there Sunday of the same week but this time I saw the art differently than I did before.
+Art in this form has never been explored in my family.
 I don’t know anybody in my family that knows how to draw or like to go to art museum.
-In high school, I never took any art classes for my elective courses.
-So, it was interesting to learn to analyze art in that space; however, I did practice art in another form, dance, specifically Bharatnatyam.
+In high school, I never took any art classes for my elective courses, so it was interesting to learn to analyze art in that space; however, I did practice art in another form, dance, specifically Bharatnatyam.
 The art I saw was related to the art I practiced in my life, because both were forms of expression.
 I saw the similarities in both the artists work and my own, as we both used art as an outlet to convey our thoughts and emotions.
 Another aspect this brought me to was analyzing and observing work, be it creative or professional.

-One word that highlighted the whole tour was “details.”
+One word which highlighted the whole tour was “details.”
 I learned how important can details be.
 My favorite activity was when Kasha had to describe the painting of Joaquim Mir The Beggars Cathedral while having our eyes closed.
 It was interesting to know that based on only words, everyone can imagine a different picture for the same description.
 This exercise led me to think about the use of qualitative research methods we will utilize during the program; using our past experiences to make inferences about the meaning of something, is necessary.
 There is no one right or wrong answer to the meaning of an object.
 For example, in my years of dance, a form I would take could mean something to one person, but something else to another, which could easily happen in qualitative research.